Locally Divergent Orbits on Hilbert Modular Spaces

-The above conjectures are special cases of the much more general \cite[Conjectures 1 and 2]{Margulis problems survey}, respectively, about actions of split tori (in other terms, about actions of $\R$-diagonalizable connected subgroups) on $H/\Delta$ where $H$ is a real Lie group and $\Delta$ its lattice.
-For actions of split tori on $\SL(n,\R)/\SL(n,\Z)$, $n \geq 3$, examples of orbits with non-homogeneous closures contradicting \cite[Conjecture 1]{Margulis problems survey} have been constructed by F.Maucourant \cite{Mau} and by U.Shapira \cite{Shapira}.
-It is our understanding that the constructions in these papers do not apply to the Hilbert modular spaces.
+Broadly speaking, the general \cite[Conjecture 1]{Margulis problems survey} says that the closure of an orbit for the action of an $\R$-split torus $T$ of dimension $\geq 2$ on a homogeneous space of finite volume $G/\Gamma$ is homogeneous itself provided $G/\Gamma$ does not admit a real rank 1 $T$-invariant quotient.
+An immediate corollary from our Theorem \ref{thm1} shows that Margulis conjecture fails for every Hilbert modular space of rank $2$ (Corollary \ref{cor1}), for instance, it fails when $G = \SL(2,\R) \times \SL(2,\R)$ and $\Gamma$ is the diagonal imbedding of $\SL(2,\sqrt{2})$ in $G$.
+We apply this result to produce counter-exemples to \cite[Conjecture 1]{Margulis problems survey} for much larger classes of homogeneous spaces as $\mathrm{SO}(f,\R)/\mathrm{SO}(f,\Z)$ and $\SL(n,\R)/\SL(n,\Z), n \geq 4$ (see Corollary \ref{Weil} and \S7).
+For actions of split tori on $\SL(n,\R)/\SL(n,\Z)$ completely different examples of orbits with non-homogeneous closures contradicting \cite[Conjecture 1]{Margulis problems survey} have been first constructed by F.Maucourant \cite{Mau} when $n \geq 6$ and by U.Shapira \cite{Shapira} when $n = 3$.
+The constructions from \cite{Mau} and \cite{Shapira} do not apply to the class of Hilbert modular spaces.

+It is instructive to note that the split tori action on homogeneous spaces with finite volume is the counterpart of the unipotent subgroups action on such spaces.
+The latter action is completely understood in most general setting by M.Ratner \cite{Ratner}.
+(See also the earlier papers \cite{Dani-Margulis}, \cite{Margulis Oppenheim 2}, \cite{Shah}.)
+One of the basic intrinsic differences between the two actions is that the unipotent orbits never diverge.
+This is a fundamental result of Margulis \cite{Margulis non-divergence} which admits important quantitatif versions (cf.\cite{Dani}, \cite{Dani-Margulis+}, \cite{Kleinbock-Margulis}).

-In the present paper we describe the closures of locally divergent $D_I$-orbits on the Hilbert modular spaces $G/\Gamma$.
-It turns out that Conjecture 1 is not valid for actions of two-dimensional tori (Theorem \ref{thm1}) and for the Hilbert modular spaces corresponding to $\mathrm{CM}$-fields (Theorem \ref{thm3}) but it is valid in all remaining cases (Theorem \ref{thm2}).
-As a consequence from Theorem \ref{thm1}, we get counter-exemples (to the best of our knowledge the first ones) to the general measure rigidity \cite[Conjecture 2]{Margulis problems survey} (see Theorem \ref{cor0} and Corollaries \ref{cor1}(b) and \ref{Weil}).
+We describe in this paper the closures of locally divergent $D_I$-orbits on the Hilbert modular spaces $G/\Gamma$.
+It turns out that, on one hand, Conjecture A is not valid for the action of two-dimensional tori (Theorem \ref{thm1}) and in the case of Hilbert modular spaces corresponding to $\mathrm{CM}$-fields (Theorem \ref{thm3}) and, on the other hand, Conjecture A is valid in all remaining cases (Theorem \ref{thm2}).